Time flies when you’re having fun. Whistler Village then and now.

 In any case, the weather forecast for this weekend looks great so we’ll see you at the party, you can get more information at this Labour Day Weekend page.
 The Insider reached out to the RMOW offices for a bit of history and insight behind the Resort Municipality and this weekend’s big birthday shaker.
 Check it out.

-Celebrating 40 years of Whistler
+Celebrating the 40th Birthday of Whistler

 By Kim VanLochem